Get access to the resource library for free printables, resource guides and more!

 Traditionally you would use a cut of dark pork meat and rookworst.
 The closest thing to rookworst flavor wise that is available in the US is Polska kielbasa.

-Need help introducing kids to new foods?
-See my guide on how to teach your children to become world food explorers for tips and tricks!
+Want ideas on how to teach your children to be respectful when learning about the cultures of the world?
+See my guide on how to teach your children to become world explorers for tips and tricks!

 ingredients needed for the soup on a cutting board